invader35/custom_elements/wiki/tutorial.md

 ## 1. Setup a new project

 The first thing you have to do is to create a new project for the ported element.

 ### Structure

+The project structure should be as following:

+    my_imported_component/
+     lib/
+     test/
+     .bower.json
+     pubspec.yaml

+`lib` and `test` folder are initially empty.

 ### the `pubspec.yaml`

 ### the `.bower.json`